Robbie Lawlor: Drogheda feud

+On 12 January 2020, Keane Mulready-Woods went missing, having been last seen at 6pm at St Dominic's Bridge in Drogheda.
+The next day, a sports bag containing human hands was found in Coolock.
+The discovery of a human head and hands beside a burning car in Drumcondra followed, with DNA tests confirming both were the severed body of Mulready-Woods.
+It was believed he was lured to his death, and his head and hands were severed from his body.
+A pair of flip-flops were found in the bag with Mulready-Woods's remains dumped in Coolock, interpreted as a threat not to cross Lawlor.
+His torso was found two months later in an overgrown ravine area in Drogheda.
+It was believed that Lawlor had planned to dump parts of Mulready-Woods's body at Cornelius Price's compound in Gormanston.

 Death

 On 4 April 2020, he was shot around 11:50am outside a house in Etna Drive, Ardoyne in north Belfast.
 The PSNI and Garda Síochána believe he had travelled to Belfast in the hours before he was shot, possibly to collect debts.
-As well as being a suspect in the death of Keane Mulready-Woods he was suspected of being responsible for a number of other killings.
 He had been threatened by one faction in the Drogheda feud but was also at odds with a major Dublin criminal who is suspected of several murders including that of Alan Ryan.
 Three men suspected of the murder were arrested and questioned by the PSNI at Musgrave police station.

-Three suspects were arrested on Saturday, a fourth was arrested on Sunday.
+Three suspects were arrested on April 4, a fourth was arrested on April 5.

-The shooting was condemned by Detective Sergeant Jason Murphy, as a murder, as a danger to the local community and due to the additional pressures caused by coronavirus pandemic.
-The shooting was also condemned by Minister for Justice Naomi Long and Sinn Féin MLA Gerry Kelly.

 The PSNI suspect that a single gunman shot Lawlor.

-Charges brought
+Following his death, footage emerged of rival gangs dancing and cheering in celebration of his murder.
+Lawlor was buried next to Richie Carberry in Dardistown Cemetery.

 In December 2020 two men, one from Derry and one from Belfast, were charged with his murder.
 Both were also charged with possession of a 9mm pistol with intent to endanger life.
 They appeared via videolink and spoke only to confirm that they understood the charges.
 They were remanded in custody, to appear before the court by videolink again on 8 January 2021.